Collins-Omariba/Smart-Learning-Toy-Car-Robot-for-Children-with-Limited-Mobility/README.md

   - **Ages >7**: Clear, informative content.

 ### 6. Response Playback and Interaction
-- Response played using gTTS.
+- Response played using piper tts.
 - LED resets to **Blue**.
 - If a question, simulates wake detection for child’s reply.